 “As institutions across the nation grapple with how best to confront difficult legacies of racial injustice, our hope is that we have given the university a guidepost in the form of a useful set of questions to ask in the extraordinary circumstance of reconsidering the name of a building or memorial,” said Trustee and Naming Task Force Chair Mark Chichester, B.B.A. ’90, J.D. ’93.
 “I want to thank the many members of our community who shared their thoughts and concerns in helping us arrive at a framework that we hope will reasonably stand the test of time.”

 In proposing the renaming framework, the task force also noted that reconsidering a name “should be a rare undertaking, pursued only in the most extraordinary circumstances.”

 About the Task Force

-GW has its own history that we must explore, and we need a framework in place to be able to advance these discussions.
-As part of its governance responsibilities, the Board of Trustees will lead an inclusive and collaborative process to create that framework.
+GW has its own history that we needed to explore.
+As part of its governance responsibilities, the Board of Trustees created the Naming Task Force.

-The task force will not consider specific requests for name changes.
-Its charge is limited to recommending the principles and procedures for addressing name change requests.
-This is a requisite first step to determining when and whether requests for name changes should be considered and in making any renaming decisions.
+The task force did not consider specific requests for name changes.
+Its charge was limited to recommending the principles and procedures for addressing name change requests.
+This was a requisite first step to determining when and whether requests for name changes should be considered and in making any renaming decisions.

-The Task Force on Naming is charged with four objectives:
+The Naming Task Force was charged with four objectives: